1. The development of physical skills is essential in your child’s growth journey, from grasping your finger to playing on the playground.

-Since he is born, you and your child will embark on a journey that will go from him grabbing your finger to climbing on the playground.
-Your child will astound you with his every day achievements and, as you move through the stops on this journey, you’ll see not only his physical abilities thrive, but also his growing independence and confidence.
+From the moment they’re born, you and your child will embark on a journey that will go from them grabbing your finger to climbing on the playground.
+Your child will astound you with their everyday achievements and, as you move through the stops on this journey, you’ll see not only their physical skills thrive but also their growing independence and confidence.
 Keep reading to learn about every stop and landmark you’ll encounter on this trip!

-Although independent steps might happen close to your baby’s first birthday, your little one has been on the developmental pathway for the acquisition of walking since he was born.
-Every effort, body adjustment, and struggle will help him waltz through every one of his developmental milestones and steer him to walk and later on run, climb, and jump.
+Although independent steps might happen close to your baby’s first birthday, your little one has been on the developmental pathway for the acquisition of walking since they were born.
+Every effort, body adjustment, and struggle will help them waltz through every one of their developmental milestones and steer them to walk and later on run, climb, and jump.

-Here’s a map of his journey and specific recommendations for each stage.
+Here’s a map of their physical development and specific recommendations for each stage.
 As you begin this journey with your baby you need to remember that, even though it might seem intuitive for us adults, running, walking, standing, and even rolling requires a whole set of physical skills.
-Every effort calls on his motor planning, balance, coordination, and attention abilities.
+Every effort calls on their motor planning, balance, coordination, and attention abilities.

-Keep in mind that every baby develops in his own unique way, so while some might encounter these milestones on the clock, others might skip one altogether or accomplish some simultaneously.
-If you have any specific concerns is always best to talk to your doctor.
+Keep in mind that every baby develops in their own unique way, so while some babies might encounter these milestones on the clock, others might skip one altogether or accomplish some simultaneously.
+If you have any specific concerns it is always best to talk to your doctor.

 First stop: Coordinating my first moves (1-6 months)